DanielMcDonagh/playwright-sort-by-test/05_framework-design.md

   Use of `test.step()` blocks and named specs makes failures self-documenting and easy to debug.

 - **Deterministic Artifacts**
-  Configured `screenshot: 'on'`, `video: 'on'`, and `trace: 'on'` so every run—pass or fail—yields full diagnostics.
+  Configured `screenshot: 'on'`, `video: 'on'`, and `trace: 'on'` so every run-pass or fail-yields full diagnostics.

 - **TypeScript Safety**
   Strict typing catches invalid locators and mis-named methods at compile time.